Cheap Life Insurance | Tips + 5 Best Providers

 #3 A Shorter Term Length is Less Expensive

 The same goes for your term length.
-A 20-year term policy will cost less than a 30-year policy, for example.
+For example, a 20-year term policy will cost less than a 30-year policy.
+A 10-year term policy is the cheapest form of term life insurance.

 How do you decide?
-If you expect your children will be financially independent and most of your debts will be paid off within 20 years, buying a 20-year policy instead of a 30-year policy can save you a significant amount of money.
+If you expect your children to be financially independent and most of your debts will be paid off within 20 years, buying a 20-year policy instead of a 30-year policy can save you a significant amount of money.

 #4 Improve Your Credit Score